 Transformative Education Begins with You

-The year-long Miles Family Fellowship programming is designed to increase leadership capacity in experienced assistant principals who are preparing to lead a KIPP school, either as a Fisher Fellow or successor within the next two years.
-Miles Family Fellows work as employees of a specific KIPP school and region as assistant principals or deans during their fellowship year.
+The Miles Family Fellowship is a highly-selective, one-year, cohort-based leadership program that is designed to increase leadership capacity in experienced assistant principals who are preparing to lead a KIPP school, either as a Fisher Fellow or successor school leader, within the next two years.

 The Miles Family Fellowship equips great leaders to lead outstanding schools.